bluey234/bluey234/README.md

 # Hello everyone, I'm Stacie. 👋
-I have a little sister,Stella, who is very cheeky!
+I have a little sister, Stella, who is very cheeky!
 ## About Me
 - ⛷️ I'm nine and I love skiing!
 - 🧠 I'm a fan of Bluey and get most quizzes right. 🤣